• Skip to primary navigation

 • Sizzling pan fried tofu is hands down the crispiest way to cook tofu for irresistibly crispy tofu and epic crunchiness.

-• Baked tofu (my favorite!) is one of the easiest tofu recipe to make and yields a batch of the most succulent tofu with tender pillowy insides and gorgeous crispy crusts!
+• Baked tofu is one of the easiest and best tofu recipes to make.
+It yields a batch of the most succulent tofu with tender pillowy insides and gorgeous crispy crusts!
 It's perfect for adding to salads, ramen, tacos, stir fries, Buddha bowls and so much more.
+My current favorite variation of oven baked tofu is Crispy Vegan Sausage Crumbles - impossible to stop eating!

 Try one of these 3 EASY tofu cooking methods for the tofu lovers and tofu skeptics in your life - they won't be disappointed (and neither will you), I promise.